junxit/us-congress-bills-112/metadata.md

 - 2011-04-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 178 (Roll no. 269).(text: CR H2686)
 - 2011-04-14 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S2551; text as passed Senate: CR S2551)
 - 2011-04-14 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S2551; text as passed Senate: CR S2551)
+- 2011-04-15 — Message on Senate action sent to the House.